Kong/docs.konghq.com/app/konnect/dev-portal/dev-reg.md

 1. From the login form, click **Login with SSO**.

-2. After you are redirected to the Identity Provider (IdP) log in using your IdP's credentials.
+2. After you are redirected to the Identity Provider (IdP), log in using your IdP's credentials.

-3. You will be automatically redirected to the {{site.konnect_short_name}} catalog.
+3. You will be automatically logged in and redirected to the {{site.konnect_short_name}} catalog.

 ## Account Management {#management}